Contact: Marion Rogerson

 Two main questions arose in my mind: First, where did Ayres´ ideas on the need for therapy being child centred come from?
 And second, how do we promote self-direction in children?
 Even more, can those skills be taught?
 Or you either “have” them or not?

 I started by asking my mentors and leaders in the field about these issues, and I obtained a variety of answers.
-I heard that the core ideas were a reflection of Dr. Ayres´ personal nature and believes, and also that therapists just acquire those abilities with time and practice.
+I heard that the core ideas were a reflection of Dr. Ayres' personal nature and beliefs, and also that therapists just acquire those abilities with time and practice.
 Therefore, there was no source, and we needed to wait for time to pass.
 My curiosity still remained unfulfilled.

 For several years I continued to ask these questions from any scholar in the field I had the chance to meet, as I was growing ever more convinced of the need to find a satisfactory answer.
 I was guided by some of our leaders towards humanistic psychology and the basic principles of promoting self-determination.
 And I found a group of solid ideas to answer the why and the how of my questions.